Barberian's Steak House

-Barberian's Steak House is a downtown Toronto steakhouse located at 7 Elm Street, close to Yonge–Dundas Square.
+Barberian's Steak House is a downtown Toronto steakhouse located at 7 Elm Street, close to Sankofa Square.
 It was founded in 1959 by Harry Barberian (1930–2001) and is now owned by his son, Arron Barberian.
 The restaurant includes two main dining rooms, two private dining rooms, and a two-storey underground wine cellar housing over 20,000 bottles in 22 ft tall racks, with antique chandeliers, and a dining table for exclusive parties.
+The restaurant houses a collection of rare Canadiana including original paintings by the Group of Seven.